The Gross Truth

 “Have you ever done something you’re not proud of?” she asked.

 “Then maybe you’ve earned your bones already.
-People like to walk and talk like they know what earns bones and what don’t.
+Folk like to walk and talk like they know what earns bones and what don’t.
 They don’t know.
 Nobody knows who holds those scales.
-People what die on the Mop sometimes come back and sometimes don’t.
+Folk what die on the Mop sometimes come back and sometimes don’t.
 That means being a thief don’t necessarily do it.”

 “Does it hurt being gravefolk?” he asked.